shadzzz90/Inverse-Source-Problems-using-Physics-Informed-Deep-Learning/README.md

 - Extending the model to systems with multiple degrees of freedom.
 - Incorporating real-world noise and uncertainties in the data.

-## Contributing

-Contributions are welcomed!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to proceed.

 ## Citation